 Once you have written down all of the important dates, start to fill in the blanks with relevant content ideas.
 This content can include:

 - Theme posts – Are you participating in a trade fair or a seminar?
 Is something related to your operations the current topic of discussion?
 Follow the general conversation in your field and grab the current topics fast.

 - Serial posts – Are you specialized in a service that you would like to tell more about to your customers?
 Serial posts are a great way to educate and bring forth your expertise.

-- Expert articles and guest blogs regarding your services and current topics of your field
+- Expert articles and guest blogs regarding your services and current topics in your field

-- Press releases about the launch of a new product, research results or your company going international
+- Press releases about the launch of a new product, research results or your company going international, to name a few

 - Seasonal or holiday greetings

 - Videos or pictures from events, campaigns, products and projects

 - Customer stories and interviews in the form of a video or a case example

 - Interesting and funny details about the organization – Who visits the office, and what goes on during a coffee break?